Chapter 7 : brand QUALITY/VALUE

 Six years ago we wrote the following.

+The world's best products often depend on highly personalised commitment.
+Local products of excellence will always be prized, but in an era where the meanings of local and national boundaries will soon need to be questioned more honestly, World Class brands should have the confidence and the integrity to symbolise the best produce, services and experiences that transnational cooperatives have to offer.
 Good marketing involves facilitating offers that are as customised as technology and human endeavour can manage, while maintaining an economic balance which satisfies the customer and the company.
 Branding provides the power to identify a cause which unites people over time - with an appeal that acts as a centre of gravity - so that customers can benefit from economies of scale while enjoying a feeling of individual attention.
+Chris Macrae, World Class Brands |

 It is this world class philosophy which advances the brand's social role as ambassador of free world trade and competition.
 And motivates staff in a service company to "reach out for the stars".
 But we now have a new interpretation for those involved in scoping the essence of individual brands.